ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/raghu66669999/wordpress-snapcreek](https://github.com/raghu66669999/wordpress-snapcreek) :  ![starts](https://img.shields.io/github/stars/raghu66669999/wordpress-snapcreek.svg) ![forks](https://img.shields.io/github/forks/raghu66669999/wordpress-snapcreek.svg)

 ## CVE-2020-11710
- ** DISPUTED ** An issue was discovered in docker-kong (for Kong) through 2.0.3.
+ An issue was discovered in docker-kong (for Kong) through 2.0.3.
 The admin API port may be accessible on interfaces other than 127.0.0.1.
-NOTE: The vendor argue that this CVE is not a vulnerability because it has an inaccurate bug scope and patch links. &#8220;1) Inaccurate Bug Scope - The issue scope was on Kong's docker-compose template, and not Kong's docker image itself.
+NOTE: The vendor argue that this CVE is not a vulnerability because it has an inaccurate bug scope and patch links.
+“1) Inaccurate Bug Scope - The issue scope was on Kong's docker-compose template, and not Kong's docker image itself.
 In reality, this issue is not associated with any version of the Kong gateway.
-As such, the description stating &#8216;An issue was discovered in docker-kong (for Kong) through 2.0.3.&#8217; is incorrect.
+As such, the description stating ‘An issue was discovered in docker-kong (for Kong) through 2.0.3.’ is incorrect.
 This issue only occurs if a user decided to spin up Kong via docker-compose without following the security documentation.
 The docker-compose template is meant for users to quickly get started with Kong, and is meant for development purposes only.
-2) Incorrect Patch Links - The CVE currently points to a documentation improvement as a &#8220;Patch&#8221; link: https://github.com/Kong/docs.konghq.com/commit/d693827c32144943a2f45abc017c1321b33ff611.This link actually points to an improvement Kong Inc made for fool-proofing.
-However, instructions for how to protect the admin API were already well-documented here: https://docs.konghq.com/2.0.x/secure-admin-api/#network-layer-access-restrictions , which was first published back in 2017 (as shown in this commit: https://github.com/Kong/docs.konghq.com/commit/e99cf875d875dd84fdb751079ac37882c9972949) Lastly, the hyperlink to https://github.com/Kong/kong (an unrelated Github Repo to this issue) on the Hyperlink list does not include any meaningful information on this topic.&#8221;
+2) Incorrect Patch Links - The CVE currently points to a documentation improvement as a “Patch” link: https://github.com/Kong/docs.konghq.com/commit/d693827c32144943a2f45abc017c1321b33ff611.This link actually points to an improvement Kong Inc made for fool-proofing.
+However, instructions for how to protect the admin API were already well-documented here: https://docs.konghq.com/2.0.x/secure-admin-api/#network-layer-access-restrictions , which was first published back in 2017 (as shown in this commit: https://github.com/Kong/docs.konghq.com/commit/e99cf875d875dd84fdb751079ac37882c9972949) Lastly, the hyperlink to https://github.com/Kong/kong (an unrelated Github Repo to this issue) on the Hyperlink list does not include any meaningful information on this topic.